Democrats pressure GOP on debt limit, spending cuts

 Republicans have been particularly sensitive to Democratic criticism that their measure would cut veterans’ access to health care.

-Zandi said he expects Republicans will work to exclude defense programs and veterans’ health benefits from the cuts when enacting future spending bills.
+Zandi said in his prepared remarks that he expects Republicans will work to exclude defense programs and veterans’ health benefits from the cuts when enacting future spending bills.
 Even so, non-defense spending approved by Congress each year would fall to 2% of GDP by 2033, the lowest level since at least the early 1960s.
 Such non-defense spending does not include mandatory funds for Medicare and Social Security.

-Two other witnesses will seek to make the case for the U.S. to continue provisions passed into law last August that are designed to curb global warming and boost clean energy production and consumption.
+Two other witnesses sought to make the case for the U.S. to continue provisions passed into law last August designed to curb global warming and boost clean energy.
 House Republicans propose rescinding most of the various energy tax credits and spending, which would reduce deficits by more than $500 billion over 10 years.

 But those tax breaks have spurred billions of dollars in private sector investments across the country, according to Abigail Ross Hopper, president and CEO of the Solar Energy Industries Association.
 She said in her prepared testimony that some 40 new electric battery manufacturing sites are coming to states such as Michigan, Arizona and South Carolina.
 Companies are also expanding their battery manufacturing plants in states such as Oklahoma and Alabama, while wind-power manufacturing facilities are coming to Iowa, Georgia, Texas and others.